pipeline-hotel/example-pipelines/README.md

 # example-pipelines

 Example pipelines to be used with Tekton.

 Covers the use case of cloning code from a GitHub repository, building and pushing it to a Docker registry, then deploying the application using either kubectl or Helm.

 # Helm pipeline example

 The Helm pipelines have been tested with the experimental webhook-extension [webhooks-extension](https://github.com/tektoncd/experimental/tree/master/webhooks-extension).

-To get started...
+If you are using the webhook-extension, follow the instructions at the webhook-extension folder above: this will involve creating a webhook that, when triggered (e.g on a Git push), a pipeline will be run for you (e.g. `simple-helm-pipeline-insecure` if you wish to deploy to an insecure Tiller, such as one you've set up on Docker for Desktop).

+__Assumptions:__

-- Have the Helm client installed and a Tiller somewhere (e.g. Docker for Desktop)
+- You have a Tiller somewhere and can talk to it (e.g. with `helm list`).
-- Determine whether you're using a secure Tiller or not (hint, do: `helm version` - can you contact the server after you've done a `helm init`?)
-- If it's a secure tiller you will be using `helm-deploy-task.yaml` and `helm-pipeline.yaml`
-- Otherwise you will be using `helm-insecure-deploy-task.yaml` and `helm-insecure-pipeline.yaml`
+- If it's a secure tiller you will be using `helm-deploy-task.yaml` and `helm-pipeline.yaml`, otherwise you will be using `helm-insecure-deploy-task.yaml` and `helm-insecure-pipeline.yaml`

-- Run:
+__What do I do?__

 ```bash
 kubectl apply -f config